Prof. Dr. Achim Goerres

 Professur für Empirische Politikwissenschaft

-In November 2013, the current and planned research projects associated with this chair could be classified into five themes
+In November 2013, the current and planned research projects associated with this working group could be classified into five themes

 Generational politics in ageing societies